 An IPx6 rating means that your earphones are protected against powerful water splashes or water jets.
 An IPx7 means your earphones can withstand water pressure up to 1 meter for 30 minutes.
 An IPx8 can get submerged more than 1 meter of water pressure for longer than 30 minutes.
 It all depends on the manufacturer’s specifications.

-These are general guidelines on how water-resistant earphones or earbuds are for enthusiasts who listen to music while engaging in swimming or other water sports.
+These are general guidelines on how water-resistant earphones or earbuds work for enthusiasts who listen to music while engaging in swimming or other water sports.

 For more information on swimming headphones, check out my article Top 3 Best Earphones For Swimming Under $200.